Harris Township, Pennsylvania: History

+Harris Township was incorporated in 1835 from parts of Ferguson, Spring, and Potter townships.
+Harris was originally home to the Farmers' High School of Pennsylvania when it was founded in 1855.
+The communities of Lemont, Houserville, Oak Hall, and Rock Forges were all once part of Harris Township before College Township was established in 1875.

 Geography

 According to the United States Census Bureau, the township has a total area of 80.8 km2, all land.

 Harris Township is bordered by Ferguson Township to the west, College Township to the north, Potter Township to the east and Huntingdon County to the south.

+The Bear Meadows in the greater Rothrock State Forest is in Harris Township.